budgefeeney/MachineLearningExamples/README.md

-# MachineLearningExamples
+# Machine-LearningE xamples
-A repository of machine-learning examples, mostly through the medium of Jupyter notebooks.
+This repository has a few example notebooks going through various machine-learning exercises.